 One of the first mistakes many people make is to refuse medical treatment when it’s necessary.
 Later on an injured person might try to submit medical records as evidence, but if there was a delay in receiving treatment, it can make proving the severity of an injury difficult.

-Certain details can be sorted out later with help from a Des Moines injury lawyer.
+Certain details can be sorted out later with help from a Des Moines, Iowa injury lawyer.
 And when it does come time to talk about the crash, such as to the responding officer, stick to the basic facts.
-Don’t try to offer an opinion or make assumptions about the accident, which is a third mistake to avoid.
+Don’t try to offer an opinion or make assumptions about the accident, which is the third mistake to avoid.

 A fourth mistake that can be made at the scene of the accident is to not take pictures.
 Thinking that damage to a vehicle is minor and that the injuries are mild could later put a claim in jeopardy.
 The damage could be much more significant than originally thought and symptoms from injuries don’t always present themselves immediately.